WHO THE HECK IS MARKUS HOWARD?

 Howard is going to have his fair share of negatives, but we will get into that later in this post.
 But he's become one of the most exciting players to watch in College Basketball this year.
 Howard has the ability to flat TAKE OVER games with his shooting ability from deep.
 Do we have your attention yet?
 Okay, let's dive in a little deeper and lay down some groundwork.

 Markus Howard is the starting point guard for Marquette University.
-He's a junior, who is currently averaging 25.2 points per game.
+He's a senior, who last year averaged 25.0 points per game.
 Yes, you are allowed to currently reread that previous sentence.
-Howard has some flat out ridiculous numbers when it comes to stats, but some other numbers are going to cause red flags for the Junior guard when it comes to his NBA outlook.
+Howard has some flat out ridiculous numbers when it comes to stats, but some other numbers are going to cause red flags for the Senior guard when it comes to his NBA outlook.
 Howard is listed at 5'11, which shouldn't be a huge deal to some, but NBA evaluators will knock his size.
 While his height isn't the worst thing, another negative thing for Howard is his wingspan.
 He's listed as having a 6'0 wingspan.
 ESPN Draft Expert Mike Schmitz had a great quote about Howard in regards to his overall wingspan.